Updated on 2024-12-03 GMT+08:00

 • PATCH: requests a server to update a part of a specified resource.
 If the resource does not exist, a new resource will be created.

-For example, in the case of the API used to obtain a user token, the request method is POST.
-The request is as follows:
+For example, in the case of the API for creating an IAM user, the request method is POST.
+An example request is as follows:

 1